aws-samples/aws-batch-comp-infrastructure-sample/docs/running-on-AWS/03-processing-results.md

 ## Collecting Results

-Use the `process` command to collect results from solver output queues:
+Use the `collect` command to collect results from solver output queues:

 ```bash
 ./satcomp.py collect